Faiisu/ecom-campaigns-management/deploy/README.md

 ## Prerequisites
 - Docker Desktop (or Docker Engine) with the Compose plugin
 - Reachable MongoDB instance and connection string
-- Host ports 80 (frontend via Nginx) and 8080 (backend API) available
+- Host ports 3001 (frontend) and 8081 (backend API) available (or adjust compose ports to your needs)

 ## Layout
 - backend/: Go API (Fiber) with Swagger at /swagger/index.html